nm11g-rgb/quote-request-sample/README.md

 ## Getting Started

 Open the Google Sheet that you are working on.
-In the main menu at the top, there will be a ‘Quote Request’ menu next to ‘Help’.
-Click Quote Request > Generate Quote…
+In the main menu at the top, there will be a â€˜Quote Requestâ€™ menu next to â€˜Helpâ€™.
+Click Quote Request > Generate Quoteâ€¦

 ### Prerequisites